 Two other features that seem like givens are Headphones Accommodation for amplifying soft sounds and frequency adjustments, and Hearing Health, which has been updated to send notifications when listening to music that’s too loud.

-52 Audio also says that the AirPods 3 will hare the "pressure relief" function of the AirPods Pro, using small vents on the earbuds to release pressure that builds in your ear canal while using them.
+52 Audio also says that the AirPods 3 will have the "pressure relief" function of the AirPods Pro, using small vents on the earbuds to release the pressure that builds in your ear canal while using them.
 You can see these vents in the leaked photo and renders.